Book Now

 Reach Tengboche and Visit Tengboche Monastery!

 Here, we take a short break to enjoy the landscape and ascend the valley.
-Passing by Shomare village, we will trek and reach Dingboche.
+Passing through Shomare village, we will trek to Dingboche.
 There's one last bridge before Dingboche.

 Max Altitude: 4,410m / 14,468 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest HouseDuration: 5-6 hoursDistance: 12km / 7 milesTravel Mode: Walking